MyPureCloud/purecloud-premium-app/README.md

 ## Uninstalling / Deprovisioning the Premium App

 Going to the page docs/wizard/uninstall.html will run the deprovisioning of the Premium App.
-This means deleting all the Genesys Cloud objects (groups, roles, etc.) that were initially created by the tool.
+This means deleting all the Genesys Cloud objects (groups, roles, etc.) that were initially created by the tool with the specified prefix.

 ![Uninstall](https://raw.githubusercontent.com/MyPureCloud/purecloud-premium-app/master/screenshots/uninstall.png "Uninstall")